Admissions

 Show Hide

 No. Due to the volume of applications received, we are not able to offer any admissions decisions before the designated notification date.
-Our Admissions Committee reviews applications in a holistic manner, and must review all applications to determine final admission decisions.
+Our Admissions Committee reviews applications in a holistic manner and must review all applications to determine final admission decisions.
 All applicants will be notified of their admissions decision on the designated notification date.

 Can the application deadline be extended?